Retire in Belgium

 What are the most challenging aspects of retiring in Belgium?

 "One of the most challenging aspects of retiring in Belgium is navigating the complex pension system.
 Belgium has a multi-tiered pension system, which can be difficult to understand and navigate.
 Additionally, the cost of living in Belgium is relatively high, making it difficult to stretch retirement savings.
 Furthermore, the language barrier can be a challenge for those who do not speak Dutch, French, or German.
-Finally, the healthcare system in Belgium can be difficult to understand and access, making it difficult for retirees to get the care they need," commented one retiree living in Belgium.
+Finally, the healthcare system in Belgium can be difficult to understand and access, making it difficult for retirees to get the care they need," explained a retiree in Belgium.

 What are the most rewarding aspects of retiring in Belgium?